okami101/vuetify-admin/packages/docs/guide/data-providers.md

 | **delete**     | `empty`                               |
 | **deleteMany** | `empty`                               |

-:::warning Paging count
+:::warning PAGING COUNT
-As showed here, in order to make [data iterator](crud/list.md) aware of pager count you'll need to return the total of filtred dataset from server-side.
+As showed here, in order to make [data iterator](crud/list.md) aware of pager count you'll need to return the total of dataset from server-side.
 :::

 ### Errors handling

 In case of any server-side error, i.e. with a response status outside of 2xx range, you just have to return a reject promise with a specific Object with at least a descriptive error message as well as the HTTP status code.
-This status is injected into [auth provider](authentication.md#check-error) in order to allows you specific auth action according to a given status code.
+This status is transmitted to [auth provider](authentication.md#api-contract) in order to allows you specific auth action according to a given status code.

 For best error message explanation, it's common to take the message inside the body response in order to get the real server exception.
-If case of empty message or empty response from server, we fallback to the generic statusText response.
+In case of empty message or empty response from server, we fallback to the generic statusText response.

 ```js
 try {